Skip to content

 Organizations use containers to support similar processes that run in the background.
 It helps developers avoid doing the same thing over and over.
 Such processes include ETL functions and batch jobs.

-How Do Docker And Kubernetes Relate To Each Other
+How Do Docker & Kubernetes Relate to Each Other

 If you are involved in container environments, you may have heard about Docker and Kubernetes.
 So what are they, and how do they relate?